You are viewing this page in an unauthorized frame window.

 Modern computing devices consist of various hardware, firmware, and software components at multiple layers of abstraction.
 Many security and protection mechanisms are currently rooted in software that, along with all underlying components, must be trustworthy.
 A vulnerability in any of those components could compromise the trustworthiness of the security mechanisms that rely upon those components.
 Stronger security assurances may be possible by grounding security mechanisms in roots of trust....

-In Special Publication 800-208, Recommendation for Stateful Hash-Based Signature Schemes NIST approves two schemes for stateful hash-based signatures (HBS) as part of the post-quantum cryptography development effort.
-The two schemes were developed through the Internet Engineering Task Force: 1) XMSS, specified in Request for Comments (RFC) 8391 in May 2018, and 2) LMS, in RFC 8554 in April 2019.
-Background HBS schemes were the topic for a session of talks during the first public workshop on...
+In Special Publication 800-208, Recommendation for Stateful Hash-Based Signature Schemes, NIST approves two schemes for stateful hash-based signatures (HBS) as part of the post-quantum cryptography development effort.
+The two schemes were developed through the Internet Research Task Force (IRTF): 1) XMSS, specified in Request for Comments (RFC) 8391 in May 2018, and 2) LMS, in RFC 8554 in April 2019.
+Background HBS schemes were the topic for a session of talks during the first public workshop...